 Your car may be impounded by the police if they arrest you for reckless driving.
 Your vehicle may be held for no more than 30 days in this situation.
 In addition to losing your method of transportation, you will also have to pay any fees related to your vehicle being impounded.

-How long a reckless driving conviction remains on your record will depend on the number of points you are assigned.
-It may take as long as 10 years for the points from a reckless driving conviction to be removed from your driving record.
+The number of points you are assigned will determine how long a reckless driving conviction remains on your record.
+It may take as long as ten years for the points to be removed.

-You may have the opportunity to avoid points entirely by attending an approved traffic school.
-However, if you have a criminal conviction, it will remain on your criminal record.
-This is an important consideration if you are thinking about pleading guilty for reckless driving.
+Attending an approved traffic school may allow you to avoid points entirely.
+However, a criminal conviction will remain on your criminal record.
+This is an important consideration if you are thinking about pleading guilty to reckless driving.

-Can You Avoid Jail Time for Reckless Driving?
+Can You Avoid Going to Jail for Reckless Driving in California?

 A reckless driving conviction can result in 90 days behind bars.
 That doesn’t mean that jail time is mandatory.
 You may be able to avoid jail time for reckless driving with: